sensinggo/CITI/README.md

 ### Overview
 This image shows how we implement all modules in CITTI for Android.
 ![](https://i.imgur.com/NboIY19.png)
+- The cellular information can be collected through calling the [`getAllCellInfo()`](https://developer.android.com/reference/android/telephony/TelephonyManager#getAllCellInfo()) function defined in `android.telephony.TelephonyManager`.
+- Feature Generator first maps the collected cellular information to a GPS location.
+The location can be derived either from searching in a local database implemented with [`Room`](https://developer.android.com/jetpack/androidx/releases/room) in this project, or looking up through open APIs (e.g. Google API, OpenCellid) when the searching in a local database fails.
+After the GPS location is retrieved, CITTI app further maps the location to required GIS information with the help of [GADM](https://gadm.org/data.html) and [Android ArcGis Runtime SDK](https://developers.arcgis.com/android/latest/).
+- Plotter utilizes the features generated from the Feature Generator and plots the corresponding figure using [Androidplot](http://androidplot.com/) library.
+- Identifier takes in the figure output from the Plotter, and the CNN model in the Identifier gives out the identification result of that figure.
+The CNN model is original implemented with [Keras](https://keras.io/) and trained in a PC as described in [About Identifier (CNN) of CITTI](#about-identifier-cnn-of-citti).
+After the model is well-trained, the Keras model is transformed into a [Tensorflow Lite](https://www.tensorflow.org/lite) model to be deployable for smartphones.

 ### Experiment Environment
 The following table lists the smartphones where we deployed CITTI for our experiments.